 NOTE: EFT or BPAY payments can from 1-3 business days to land with us, so please make sure that you pay in advance of the expiry date for your domain if using either of these methods

 When a gTLD domain name expires, we place a status of ‘client-hold’ onto the domain name which will stop the DNS from resolving on the domain.
 This means that any web hosting or email services you have associated with the domain name will cease to function.

 At the time of expiration, you have 40 days to renew the domain name before it enters the Redemption Grace Period (RGP).
 Anytime between the expiration date and 40 days, you can renew your domain through VIPControl using the options detailed above.

-Outside of the 40 day period (when the domain enters RGP), you will need to contact our support team via eTicket to have a Restore performed on the domain name.
+Outside of the 40 day period (when the domain enters RGP), you will need to contact our billing team via eTicket to have a restore performed on the domain name.
 This fee varies, and is usually around $120 AUD plus the regular renewal rate of the domain name.
 Our team will confirm the fee with you, and you can proceed if you choose to.

 For a visual representation of the gTLD life cycle, please see the image below: